 Both the redeemers and our redeemers' level of redemptions are critical to our success.
-As of March 31, 2024, total redeemers were approximately 12.5 million.
+During the six months ended June 30, 2024, total redeemers were approximately 13.1 million.
 For clarity, if one consumer were to redeem on more than one publisher, they would be counted as a redeemer on each publisher.
 We have in the past experienced fluctuations and declines in the pace of growth of redeemers and could in the future be unable to grow or increase the engagement of our redeemers, and as a result our business may suffer.
 If we are unable to maintain and expand the use by consumers of digital promotions in our network or if we do not do so to a greater extent than our competitors, publishers, CPG brands, and retailers may find that offering digital promotions on our network does not reach consumers with the scale and effectiveness that is compelling to them.